adelriosantiago/adelriosantiago-blog/nodejs-tts-eng.md

  * An accessibility app for the blind.
 Maybe an Android app that reads Barcodes aloud *(there are some good tutorials about [how to read barcodes](http://code.tutsplus.com/tutorials/android-sdk-create-a-barcode-reader--mobile-17162) and [how to read barcodes and QR codes](http://examples.javacodegeeks.com/android/android-barcode-and-qr-scanner-example/))*
  * A computer clock that reads the time every hour (like on Mac).

-Fnd the project and the installation instructions at the Github repo [https://github.com/adelriosantiago/svox-interface-nodejs](https://github.com/adelriosantiago/svox-interface-nodejs).
+Find the project and the installation instructions at the Github repo [https://github.com/adelriosantiago/svox-interface-nodejs](https://github.com/adelriosantiago/svox-interface-nodejs).
 You will need a Virtual Machine running Ubuntu or a Digital Ocean instance in order to get the SVOX TTS engine running and [Node.js](http://nodejs.org) to create the web request interface.

-Feel free to play with the finished project at the address [tts.adelriosantiago.com](http://tts.adelriosantiago.com) generating some words and sentences to audio.
+Feel free to play with the finished project generating some phrases at the address [tts.adelriosantiago.com](http://tts.adelriosantiago.com).